panagiotisrep/panagiotisrep.github.io/README.md

 The idea of the algorithm is to sample the polytope defined by the constraints, pick the "best" candidate from the sample and cut the polytope at that point.
 Then repeat.

+The bottleneck for this algorithm is the sampling method, both cost and accuracy wise.
+Currently, I use hit & run, where to select a direction vector, I select a random point on a hypersphere and then multiply that with a matrix (the computational bottleneck).
+This is the implicit isotropization technique.

 <br>